juansamdphd/JuanSA-website/content/talk/npg-kickoff18.md

 authors = ["Juan C. Sanchez-Arias"]

 # Abstract and optional shortened version.
-abstract = "For the 2018-2019 Neuroscience Graduate Program Kick-Off, fellow PhD Candidates and I shared our the latest advances in our research projects.
+abstract = "For the 2018-2019 Neuroscience Graduate Program Kick-Off, fellow PhD Candidates and I shared the latest advances in our research projects.
 To top it off, we were fortunate to host [Dr. Scott Soderling (Duke)] (http://soderlinglab.cellbio.duke.edu/) as our keynote lecturer." abstract_short = ""

 # Name of event and optional event URL.